aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ### Parsing the Updates

-The updates that Telegram sends to the bot  will contain numerous fields, including some optional ones that may or may not appear depending on the type of update, but the ones we're concerned with for this bot are:
+The updates that Telegram sends to the bot contains a lot of fields, including some optional ones that may or may not appear depending on the type of update, but the ones I'm concerned with for this bot are only these:

 ```go
 type Update struct {